 Inflight entertainment will be modernised as new content and channels designed specifically for holidaymakers including a bedtime story channel for little ones, bespoke teenage content and destination inspiration channels on long-haul.

-The airline’s cabin crew are also currently trialling iPads so that it can offer a more personalised customer service, share destination information and pass special requests and information over to the resort team for a seamless customer experience.
+The airline’s cabin crew are also currently trialling iPads so that it can offer more personalised customer service, share destination information and pass special requests and information over to the resort team for seamless customer experience.

 INCREASE IN CHILD-FREE HOLIDAYS FOR PARENTS